- TABLE OF CONTENTS

 We consider that Ishpingo project stores carbon dioxide in two different ways.

 A) Directly: by converting degraded farmlands into agroforestry plantations where the density of lumber wood species ranges from 100 to 1000 trees per hectare.
-Based on a simplified calculation, most part of carbon compensation organisms consider that 1 tonne of carbon is stored for each tree during the first 10 years of growth.
-That to say from 100 to 1000 tonnes per hectare.
+Based on a simplified calculation, most part of carbon compensation organisms consider that 100kg of carbon is stored for each tree during the first 10 years of growth.
+That to say from 10 to 100 tonnes per hectare.

 These noble kinds of wood can also be utilized to build houses and furnitures or at least be sold to make immediate profit.